 In May 2012, I began working as a medical administrator.
 Since that time, my interest in all things related to the medical profession have only grown.
 I attended a year of evening classes to become a Certified Professional Coder, and September 2013 I was promoted within my company to the position of Public Health Program Coordinator.
 In June 2016, I moved to Boston and completed an internship with the Office of Regulatory Affairs in the Food and Drug Administration.
-Upon completion of the internship, I began work at the Massachusetts Department of Public Health in the Food Protection Program as a quality assurance and compliance auditor for a year before transitioning to the Centers for Disease Control and Prevention as an Environmental Officer in the U.S. Public Health Service through the JrCOSTEP program.
+I then worked at the Massachusetts Department of Public Health in the Food Protection Program as a quality assurance and compliance auditor for a year before transitioning to the Centers for Disease Control and Prevention as an Environmental Officer in the U.S. Public Health Service through the JrCOSTEP program.

 I am a Master of Public Health student at the University of New England (UNE), expected to graduate December 2017.
 During my time at UNE, I have been actively involved in reinvigorating the university's chapter of the American Public Health Association Student Assembly (APHA-SA).
 In my role as secretary, I participated in welcoming new members, maintaining participant rosters, and in managing the UNE APHA-SA social media presence on Twitter (@UNE_APHA_SA).
 I spearheaded an initiative to host Public Health Fireside Chats, an informal, real-time online meeting of public health professionals and students to discuss public health issues on a monthly basis.
 In collaboration with my fellow board members, I develop monthly talking points related to an issue of public health significance, direct the conversation, and send after-meeting information related to topics discussed.
 Additionally, I act as Campus Liaison to APHA-SA on behalf of UNE, providing an end-of-year report on the activities conducted by our chapter at the university level.